nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/lvgl_examples/lvgl_examples_readme.md

 # Board settings
 To use TFT Proto 5" panel:
 Connect panel to J4.
 Make sure to connect JP7 2&3 to use 3.3v interface.

+To use LCD_PAR_S035：
+Connect panel to J4 pin 1 to pin 28.
+Make sure to connect JP7 2&3 to use 3.3v interface, SW1 is 0b011 (8 bit 8080) and remove resistance R60 to use the touch function.

 To use MIPI panel:
 Connect MIPI panel to J52.